fomightez/yeastmine/README.md

 optional arguments:
   -h, --help     show this help message and exit
-  -d, --details  add this flag to have the outout file have an expanded set of
+  -d, --details  add this flag to have the output file have an expanded set of
                  information about the gene in place of the systematic id.
 The information will include a description in addition to the standard name.